CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-3--Propositions-as-Types.lagda.md

 <!--
 ```
-open import Library.Prelude
+open import Library.Prelude hiding (_+_; _·_)
 open import 1--Type-Theory.1-1--Types-and-Functions
 open import 1--Type-Theory.1-2--Inductive-Types
+open import 1--Type-Theory.1-X--Universe-Levels-and-More-Inductive-Types
 ```
 -->

 In the last lecture, we saw how to define some familiar data types
 --- Booleans, natural numbers, integers --- and how to define some of their familiar operations.
-But to do mathematics, we need to prove facts about these types and their operations.
+But to do mathematics, we need to be able to prove things about these types and their operations.

 A proposition, informally speaking, is a mathematical statement for which we know what would constitute a proof.
 To prove that a number